JustAProDev/Discord-Lock-GC/README.md

 What it do :

 Basicly you cant Kick or Add anyone in a groupchat ( you dont need gc crown ) .
 You can add only by 1 way, you need to find it tho x).
+Working on an AntiLeave
+I made AntiBan AntiKick,Mute , Lock Channel in servers etc ...
+But I dont leak yet x)

 The rule is simple :